spatala/gb_hsh_matlab/symm_generators_aPLUSb_max/README.md

 ## `generate_gb_null`

-Generate the matrix operator for Null-boundary singularity (i.e. the functions take the value **zero** at zero misorientation)
+Generate the matrix operator for Null-boundary singularity (i.e. the functions take the value **zero** at zero misorientation).
+The same matrix, except for the first row, is used for Const-boundary singularity.

 ## `combine_cryst_ges_gbnull`

+Generate symmetrized basis functions with both crystal point-group and grain-exchange symmetries applied and **null**-boundary singularity.

+## `combine_cryst_ges_gbnull_const`

-Generate symmetrized basis functions with both crystal point-group and grain-exchange symmetries applied
+Generate symmetrized basis functions with both crystal point-group and grain-exchange symmetries applied and **const**-boundary singularity.

 ## `generate_yp_left_ab`